Create a scheduled search email alert

 - Recipients.
 Enter the recipients of your scheduled search email.
 Separate multiple email addresses with commas.

 - Email Subject.
 You can use variables to customize the subject of your email.
-For more information, see Variables for email subject line below.
+For more information, see Variables for emails below.

 - Include in email.
 Select the features you want to include in your email results: